jacksonslibrary/Studying-Journey/README.md

 # Studying Journey
 Welcome to my journey in studying penetration testing, where I document what I'm learning through machine write-ups.
-This repository serves as a personal log and resource as I prepare for various security certifications and challenges.
+This repository serves as a personal log and resource as I prepare for various security certifications and challenges as well as for the joy of learning.

 ## Current Focus
 I am currently preparing for the **Practical Junior Penetration Tester (PJPT)** certification from TCM Security.
 This repo will include: